SiminaB/SiminaB.github.io/_posts/2018-12-10-Year-in-review.md

 title:  "2018: Year in review"
 ---

 This year has been a really good year workwise!
-I'm going to spend a bit of time towards the end of the year reflecting on it and maybe humblebragging a bit.
+Since it's close to the end of the year, I'm going to spend a bit of time on it.
+It may sound like I am humblebragging a bit and if it does, that is because I am:
-At the very beginning of the year, I decided that I would keep a running list of achievements, given the nature of research - basically, the fact that projects take seemingly take forever and it often feels like one never gets anything done and rejection is always right around the corner.
-I wanted something to cheer me up a bit in between the endless waiting, including products that weren't necessarily full-fledged papers and seemingly more minor things like talk acceptances, big grant submissions (not just acceptances, since those are way rare!) etc. Here is my list:
+At the very beginning of the year, I decided that I would keep a running list of achievements, given the nature of research - basically, the fact that projects take seemingly take forever and it often feels like one never completes anything and rejection is always right around the corner.
+I specifically wanted something to cheer me up a bit in between the long stretches of waiting, so I included products that weren't necessarily full-fledged papers and seemingly more minor things like talk acceptances, big grant submissions (not just acceptances, since those are way rare!) etc. Here is my list:

 * I had a tweet/blog post on regression that [kind of went viral](https://twitter.com/siminaboca/status/951201399563587589) Where viral = viral for me.
 I was really happy about this, since these were thoughts that